3venn/.github/profile/README.md

 ## Explain the intersection or morphism between three groups

-1) The three groups are not usually grouped together, so good answers must involve original thinking.
-Or not, ie you are free to play the game wrong.
+1) The three groups are not usually grouped together, so good answers must involve original, non-binary thinking.
+Or maybe not, ie you are free to play the game wrong or right or however you want to play it.

 2) The wrongest of all wrong answers will recieve bonus* points**.